squareybrow/wordle_solver/docs/devlog.md

 ### Step 1: Find the Best Starting Word

-The first step was to find a word that would eliminate the most possible candidates-in other words, the word with the most information (maximum entropy).
+The first step was to find a word that would eliminate the most possible candidates—in other words, the word with the most information (maximum entropy).

 - A function was written to calculate the Wordle pattern: 0 → Green, 1 → Yellow, 2 → Gray
 - A list of all possible patterns was made (for five letters and three colors, that's $3^5 = 243$ patterns)